IIIF/api/source/api/image/3.0/index.md

 The server _MAY_ also include this link header on the image information response, however it is unnecessary as it is included in the JSON representation retrieved.

+### 4.8.
+Extensions

+The IIIF Image API is extensible within the [Image Request URI Syntax][image-request-uri-syntax] through the addition of new parameter patterns for the [region][region], [size][size] and [rotation][rotation] parameters, or new values for the [quality][quality] and [format][format] parameters.
+Request information beyond the scope of the existing parameters could be passed to an image server as query parameters.
+Extension features _SHOULD_ be described in the image information document following the guidelines in the [Extra Functionality][extra-functionality] section.

 ##  5. Image Information

 Servers _MUST_ support requests for image information.
 The response is a JSON document that includes technical properties about the full image and may also contain rights and licensing properties, and services related to it.